florisvb/active_anemosensing/README.md

 # Downloading the data

-Raw and cleaned experimental data, as well as the simulation results, are available from the Data Dryad repository: LINK.
+Raw and cleaned experimental data, as well as the simulation results, will be made available as a Data Dryad repository upon formal publication.
 Download this data and place into the appropriate directories for this repository (which are empty).

 # Processing raw data